gianlacasella/StaticsTrussSolver/README.md

 A program that solves Statics Truss Problems, made with a mix of C# (used for GUI) and Python (used to solve the problems and graphing the result).
 With this program, you will be able to **save the problem solution graph and the nodes, connections and forces** in a very high resolution.

-Solarized dark             |  Solarized Ocean :-------------------------:|:-------------------------:
+Program view               |  Full size view :-------------------------:|:-------------------------:
 ![](img/sts12.JPG)         |  ![](img/sts13.JPG)